Aila (name)

 Aila is a female given name found in several different languages, pronounced as "ay-luh" or "eye-luh" depending on origin.
-It is the Finnish equivalent of Helga or Olga, meaning "holy, blessed".
+In Finnish, Aila (and the variant Aili), are names that originated in Lapland.
+It comes from Inari Sámi, possibly ultimately an equivalent of Helga or Alice.
 In Scottish Gaelic, it means "from the strong place".
 It is also a variant spelling of the Turkish name Ayla (meaning "halo of the moon") and the Hebrew name Eilah (meaning "oak tree").
 In Arabic and in Urdu, Aila means noble.